uday-sankar/uday-sankar/README.md

 - 👋 Hi, I’m Uday Sankar
-- 👀 A Chemsitry Student of NISER
+-    A Chemsitry Student of NISER, doing my Masters
-- 🌱 Trying to solve chemical mysteries with the help of computers
+-    Trying to solve chemical mysteries with the help of computers and
-- 📫 How to reach me mail:kuttanzusm@gmail.com
+-    How to reach me mail:kuttanzusm@gmail.com